 Find out how companies use risk factors such as your address, occupation and riding history to calculate your bike insurance quotes.

-Companies take many factors into account when working out what to charge you for motorbike insurance, which is why they ask so many questions.
+Companies take many factors into account when working out your quote for motorbike insurance, which is why they ask so many questions.

 An insurance company will ask for information about who will be riding your bike, including their riding history, age, claims and convictions history.

-It stands to reason that the more riding convictions you have, the more you will be charged for your insurance.
+It stands to reason that the more riding convictions you have, the more you'll be charged for your insurance.

 Someone who speeds habitually is likely to be seen as having more chance of being involved in an accident, and hence of costing their insurance company money.